top of page

 Since Modular programs are pay-as-you-go and usually allow the student to set their own pace of training, they may take anywhere from 12 months to 2 years depending on how fast or slow the student wants to progress, and how fast or slow you want to progress depends on two things mainly:

-How often you train, or the number of lessons you take per week: Flight schools generally allow you to train part time or full-time, with part-time meaning anywhere from 1-3 lessons per week, which would result in a longer training timeline, and full-time meaning at least 5 lessons a week, which would result in a shorter training duration.
+Flight schools generally allow you to train part-time or full-time, with part-time meaning anywhere from 1-3 lessons per week, which would result in a longer training timeline, and full-time meaning at least 5 lessons a week, which would result in a shorter training duration.
 Some flight schools may insist on full-time training, and this is something you can confirm with them via email.

-Whether or not you retain the knowledge during your next lesson: Loss of retention could mean having to re-take or take extra lessons which would add to your training duration.
+Loss of retention could mean having to re-take or take extra lessons which would add to your training duration.

 Comments